ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/securebuild-setup.md

         ``` bash
         Warning: Permanently added the RSA host key for IP address '140.82.114.3' to the list of known hosts.
         Hi siler23!
-You've successfully authenticated, but GitHub does not provide shell access.
+You have successfully authenticated, but GitHub does not provide shell access.
         ```

     !!! failure "Your key was **NOT** added :disappointed: Please redo [this section](#create-ssh-key-and-grant-github-access)"